 He is also:

-- The chair of the Global Accounting Alliance (GAA) Education Directors Group.
+- A member of the Global Accounting Alliance (GAA) Education Directors Group

 Prior to joining ICAEW, Mark was managing director - education, training and development at the Association of Chartered Certified Accountants, where he had substantial international experience.
 Mark has an MA (Oxon) and an MBA from Henley.

 Elmar Venter is Associate Professor of Accounting at the University of Pretoria in South Africa.
 He is a Chartered Accountant (South Africa) and holds a PhD in Accounting from the University of Auckland, New Zealand.
 His research interests are the determinants and consequences of corporate reporting with a current focus on integrated reporting.
 He publishes in leading international journals such as Accounting, Organizations and Society; The International Journal of Accounting; Accounting, Auditing and Accountability Journal; Abacus; and Accounting and Finance.

 Per Olsson is Professor of Accounting and the director of the Center for Financial Reporting and Auditing at ESMT Berlin.
 He was on the faculty of Duke University’s Fuqua School of Business from 2001 to 2015 and before that at the University of Wisconsin-Madison.
 He held the Jan Wallander and Bertil Danielsson visiting professorships at the Stockholm School of Economics and the Swedish House of Finance from 2009 to 2018.